 A 'day trip' can be anything from a full day at the beach to a hike in the mountains or even an extended picnic/barbeque in the park.
 For those looking to take to the beach, you will want to ensure you have enough sun protection.
 A simple beach shade will provide you with a cool spot to escape the harsh suns rays, allowing you to stay out and about longer.

 Hosting a barbeque or picnic with friends and family is a great way to, not only socialise, but also enjoy the sunshine.
-You'll need the essentials like a picnic rug or picnic table, a cooler, shelter and plenty of tasty snacks.
+You'll need the essentials like a picnic table, a cooler, shelter and plenty of tasty snacks.
 Follow up lunch with a nice walk around the park!

 You don't have to stray far from home to appreciate the outdoors.
 Lazing in lounge chairs around the pool or snoozing under a tree in a hammock are perfect ways to get out of the house, even if it is only for an hour.
-For the kids, why not set up an arts and crafts station outside on an fold up table like the Recreation Set.
+For the kids, why not set up an arts and crafts station outside on an fold up table.
 This will provide hours on entertainment and the best part?
 No mess inside!
 Simply give the table a quick hose down out the back when they are finished.